Kiki Camarena: Awards and honors

+Memorial efforts

 In 2004, the Enrique S. Camarena Foundation was established in Camarena's memory.
-Camarena's wife Mika and son Enrique Jr. serve on the all-volunteer board of directors together with former DEA agents, law enforcement personnel, family and friends of Camarena's, and others who share their commitment to alcohol, tobacco and other drug and violence prevention.
-As part of their ongoing Drug Awareness program, the Benevolent and Protective Order of Elks awards an annual Enrique Camarena Award at local, state and national levels to a member of law enforcement who carries out anti-drugs work.
+Camarena's wife, Mika, and son, Enrique Jr., serve on the all-volunteer board of directors together with former DEA agents, law enforcement personnel, family and friends of the Camarena's, and others who share their commitment to alcohol, tobacco, and other drug and violence prevention.
+As part of its ongoing Drug Awareness program, the Benevolent and Protective Order of Elks awards an annual Enrique Camarena Award at local, state and national levels to a member of law enforcement who carries out anti-drug work.

 In 2004, the Calexico Police Department erected a memorial dedicated to Camarena.
-The memorial is located in the halls of the department, where Camarena served.
+The memorial is in the halls of the department where Camarena served.

 Several books have been written on the subject.
 Camarena is the subject of the book ¿O Plata o Plomo?
-The abduction and murder of DEA Agent Enrique Camarena (2005), by retired DEA resident agent in charge James H. Kuykendall.
+The abduction and murder of DEA Agent Enrique Camarena (2005) by retired DEA Resident Agent in Charge James H. Kuykendall.
 Roberto Saviano's non-fiction book Zero Zero Zero (2015) deals in part with Camarena's undercover work and his eventual fate.

 Personal life

-Camarena and his wife Mika had three sons.
+Camarena and his wife Mika had three sons: Enrique, Erik, and Daniel.

 Media depictions

-Drug Wars: The Camarena Story (1990) is an American television miniseries about Camarena, starring Steven Bauer as Camarena.
+Drug Wars: The Camarena Story (1990) is an American television miniseries about Camarena.

-Heroes Under Fire: Righteous Vendetta (2005) is a History Channel documentary that chronicles the events associated with and features interviews with family members, DEA agents, and others involved in the investigation.
+"Heroes Under Fire: Righteous Vendetta (2005)" is a documentary that explores the related events and includes interviews with family members, DEA agents, and others linked to the investigation.

-In the Netflix drama Narcos, Camarena's death and its aftermath are recapped in news footage in the first-season episode "The Men of Always".
-The first season of the spin-off series Narcos: Mexico is dedicated entirely to the Camarena story from his arrival to Mexico through his career there and the eventual murder.
-He is played by American actor Michael Peña.
+In the drama Narcos, news footage recaps Camarena's death and its aftermath in the first-season episode "The Men of Always."
+The first season of the spin-off series Narcos: Mexico is dedicated to the Camarena story, from his arrival in Mexico to his career there and eventual murder.
+Camarena is depicted by Michael Peña.

 Miss Bala (2011) is a Mexican film that portrays a fictionalized version of Camarena's murder.

-The Last Narc, released in 2020 on Amazon Prime Video, is a miniseries which depicts the kidnapping of Camarena and the events leading up to it.
+The Last Narc, released in 2020 on Amazon Prime Video is a miniseries that depicts the kidnapping of Camarena and the events leading to it.
 On December 21, 2020, retired DEA agent James Kuykendall filed a lawsuit over the show's claims that he was involved in Camarena's murder.
+Kuykendall filed for voluntary dismissal in May 2022 and the court dismissed the lawsuit with prejudice.